pitchmuc/launchpy/docs/synchronizer.md

 Note that the match looked for is using regular expression (`re.search`) to find a match in the existing libraries name.\
 Arguments:
 * name : REQUIRED : Name of the library to create or to use.
 * assignEnv : OPTIONAL : If you want to automatically assign an environment to the library and build it.
 Default False.
-Possible values: `True`, `False`
+  Possible values: `True`, `False` or a `string` which is the name of the environment you want to assign to the library.\
+  If `True`, it will try to find a free environment and assign it to the library.
+If none is available, it will not assign any environment to the library.\
+  If the name of the environment is provided, it will try to assign it to that library.
+If the environment is already used in a Library, it will remove that association and assign it to the new library.
+(A print statement will be printed to warn about that change of association)

 ## renameComponent